pirate/sites-using-cloudflare/README.md

 **Download the [full list.zip](https://github.com/pirate/sites-using-cloudflare/raw/master/sorted_unique.zip) (21mb)**

-4,287,625 potentially affected domains.
+4,287,625 possibly affected domains.
 Download this file, unzip it, then run `grep domaintocheck.com < sorted_unique_cf.txt` to see if a domain is present.

 ## Notable Sites